aslamhus/WordpressHMR/README.md

 ### Develop with HMR

-1. Start `apache` server with MAMP/WAMP/XAMP.
+1. Start your local server.

 2. Start the proxy (development) server